-Labor costs are compiled and updated at regular intervals utilizing surveys, internal and external market participants, and third-party vendor data.
-Crew labor rates are an average hourly rate for each member of the crew, collectively.
+Labor costs are compiled and updated at regular intervals utilizing surveys, internal and external market participant feedback, government data, and third-party vendor data.
+Labor rates are an average (predominant) hourly rate for each respective trade or where applicable, a blend of trades that comprises a trade crew.

 Separation of labor in renovation and insurance repair work is more complex than the separation of labor on large commercial construction or residential replacement projects.
-On a typical repair or renovation job, a carpenter or other tradesperson may participate in other activities such as material removal, framing of walls or setting doors.
+On a typical repair or renovation job, a carpenter or other tradeperson may participate in other activities such as material removal, framing of walls or setting doors.
 It is also important to note that material removal may be selective, potentially requiring a more skilled worker to ensure that additional damage is not incurred to adjacent materials.
-For this reason, the CoreLogic pricing selections commonly allow for removal or tearout options, respectively.
-This option allows estimators to select the appropriate action when creating an estimate.
+For this reason, the CoreLogic Estimate[TM] Action selections commonly allow for "Removal" or "Tear Out" options, respectively.
+These options allow estimators to select the appropriate action when creating an estimate.

 Contractors may elect to have skilled workers participate in all phases of construction.
-These realities are reflected in the labor costs used in the CoreLogic Construction Database.
+These realities are reflected in the labor costs used in the CoreLogic Claims Construction Cost Database.
 Detailed cost breakdowns are located within the details of each line item.
 When necessary, specific labor trades can be customized by the estimator.
 Estimators can also review these details and adjust as needed based on the requirements of each specific loss.